tksh164/instantshare/README.md

 ## Notice

 - We do not recommend share any secrets (e.g. password) on InstantShare.
-Because InstantShare does not have authentication and authorization feature.
+Because InstantShare does not have authentication and authorization features.
 This meaning anonymous users are can access if they know the URL of InstantShare.

 ## Tips

 - You can change the accessible period from the access policy settings on the InstantShare container within the storage account in Azure portal.
-- InstantShare does not have the edit/delete feature.
-But you can do it from [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).
+- InstantShare does not have the edit/delete features.
+But you can do it from [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) or Azure Storage Explorer in Azure portal.
 - You can customize the appearance by edit index.html file and re-upload it.
 - We recommend that use InstantShare with URL shortening services because InstantShare's URL is long.